Mrs Marshall’s Cucumber Ice Cream With Pimm’s Macerated Strawberries & Strawberry Tuile

 Agnes Bertha Marshall is widely recognised as one of the first pioneers of modern ice cream making.
-This recipe is from her Book of Ices first published in 1885 and recently re-released by Grub Street Publishing (at a bargain price of £5.99).
+This recipe is from her Book of Ices first published in 1885 and recently re-released by Grub Street Publishing.
 Cucumber may sound like an odd ingredient for a sweet ice cream but it is a fruit and makes a deliciously refreshing summer ice.
 Cucumber is also a classic ingredient in a glass of Pimm’s which itself makes a beautiful marinade for strawberries.

 Ingredients for Ice Cream (makes around 1 litre)